GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

     from gempy.adlibrary import dataselect

-The ``dataselect`` module will be used to create file lists for the darks, the flats and the science observations.
+The ``dataselect`` module will be used to create file lists for the biases, the flats, the arcs, the standard, and the science observations.
 The ``cal_service`` package is our interface to the local calibration database.
-Finally, the ``Reduce`` class is used to set up and run the data reduction.
+The ``Reduce`` class is used to set up and run the data reduction.

 Setting up the logger